Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Lucy D. Holme was a Quaker who was born in Elsinboro, NJ and studied art with William Sartain and Thomas Eakin at the Pennsylvania Academy of Art in Philadelphia and with Gustave Courtois and Jean Andre Rixens in Paris.
 After traveling for several years around Europe, she taught art for many years in Philadelphia.
 No more information is available online.

-Distant View of Boston 1891--representative work
+Distant View of Boston--representative work

-In the Orchard (image unavailable)--oil
+In the Orchard (image unavailable)--exhibited

 Edith M. Howes studied art in Boston, where she also exhibited and took an active role in local art associations.
 No more information is available online.